TESS Discovers a World Disintegrating into a Comet-like Dust Tail

-TESS will monitor millions of stars for temporary drops in brightness caused by planetary transits.
-This first-ever spaceborne all-sky transit survey will identify planets of all sizes.
+TESS monitors millions of stars for temporary drops in brightness caused by planetary transits.
+This first-ever spaceborne all-sky transit survey has identified planets of all sizes.

 Data release products include: Raw full frame images, calibrated full frame images, target pixels, light curves, flat fields, pixel response function, and lists of TESS Objects of Interest (TOIs).